BI Leadership Capability Assessment Framework

 No Visibility of the Gap

-Leaders often believe they are doing it.
+Leaders often believe everything is going well with the team and they are doing it correctly.
 Teams often experience something different.
 Without a structured instrument to surface that disconnect, it goes unaddressed — sometimes for years.

 06